1337joe/du-ship-displays/README.md

 ![basic](https://du.w3asel.com/du-ship-displays/images/antigravity-basic.svg "Basic Anti-Gravity Display")

+Features:

+* All anti-gravity measurements and controls on one screen.
+* Logarithmic altitude scale for more control at lower altitudes.
+* Set target altitude with a slider or step at any power of 10 from 1 to 10,000 meters.
+* Set target altitude to current altitude in one click.
+* Lock controls to prevent accidental clicks.
+* Power on and unlock protected by a drag-to-activate mechanism to prevent accidental disabling.

 ### Requirements:

 * Anti-Gravity Generator (of appropriate size for ship core and with the appropriate number of pulsors linked to it)